 It is much more difficult for children experiencing a loss because they still don’t have a complete understanding of such a scenario.
 As a parent, you can help your child through the mourning process by allowing them to say goodbye.

 Helping children say goodbye to a pet can be as simple as having them spend time with the pet in its final days or hours.
 You can also help by organizing a funeral or burial ceremony.
+A memorial service such as Southern California pet cremation is also another way to give your family time to pay tribute to the pet.
 But, if your child doesn’t want to bid farewell in person, respect them.
 Everyone has their way of expressing themselves to find closure.
 They may prefer to say goodbye by writing a letter, making artwork, saying a prayer, or you can also check out the post right here.